-As in previous years, the highest levels of ineligible addresses were recorded in Argyll and Bute, Na h-Eileanan Siar, Shetland Islands, Orkney and Highland.
+As in previous years, the highest levels of ineligible addresses were recorded in Argyll and Bute, Dumfries and Galloway, Na h-Eileanan Siar, Highland and Orkney Islands17.
 For both Na h-Eileanan Siar and Argyll and Bute, high levels of ineligible addresses were expected as both areas contain a high number of holiday and second homes which are not eligible for the survey.
+Expected levels of ineligible addresses for Dumfries and Galloway, Highland and Orkney were all above 10%.

-The two lowest household response rates in 2015 were in Midlothian and Aberdeen City, with Midlothian having the lowest household response rate.
-In addition, East Ayrshire, Edinburgh City, Glasgow City and South Lanarkshire all had a response rate under 60 per cent in 2015.
+The two lowest household response rates in 2017 were in Glasgow City and East Renfrewshire, with Glasgow City having the lowest household response rate.
+In addition, 5 other local authorities had a response rate under 60 per cent in 2016.

-The conversion from household interview to random adult completion was 91 per cent in 2015 (two percentage points lower than in 2012 and 2013 and one percentage point lower than 2014).
+The conversion from household interview to random adult completion was 92 per cent in 2017(this was 92% in 2016, 91% in 2015, 92% in 2014 and 93% both in 2012 and 2013).